Noob-coder-f/Noob-coder-f/README.md

 - 👋 Hi, I’m @Noob-coder-f
-- 👀 I’m interested in web development
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning MERN STACK
 - 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me ..mdfaishalmansoori655@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
-- ⚡ Fun fact: I'm noob in this field
+- ⚡ Fun fact: I'm Fresher.

 <!---
 Noob-coder-f/Noob-coder-f is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.